monajalal/Resources-For-CS-Students/README.md

 3. Google Summer of Code (GSoC) https://summerofcode.withgoogle.com
 4. Google Summer of Docs (GSoD) https://developers.google.com/season-of-docs
 5. For interview prep try these https://www.interviewbit.com  , https://leetcode.com , https://coderbyte.com , https://www.hackerrank.com ,  https://www.pramp.com
+6. In case you might need it, check ZipRecruiter, Indeed, and AngelList
+7. Definitely worth spending sometimes checking GlassDoor and Quora to see where the company stands wrt culture, interview routine, interview questions, and compensations

 ## Only for Undergraduate Students
 1. Do research via CRA DREU as an undergrad https://cra.org/cra-wp/dreu